Ardipithecus ramidus: Taxonomy

-The first remains were described in 1994 by American anthropologist Tim D. White, Japanese paleoanthropologist Gen Suwa, and Ethiopian paleontologist Berhane Asfaw.
+The first remains were described in 1994 by American anthropologist Tim D. White, Japanese paleoanthropologist Gen Suwa, and Ethiopian paleontologist Berhane Asfaw, as part of a larger research project done in collaboration with geologist Giday WoldeGabriel referred to as the Middle Awash Project.

 The holotype specimen, ARA-VP-6/1, comprised an associated set of 10 teeth; and there were 16 other paratypes identified, preserving also skull and arm fragments.
-These were unearthed in the 4.4 million year (Ma) deposits of the Afar region in Aramis, Ethiopia from 1992 to 1993, making them the oldest hominin remains at the time, surpassing Australopithecus afarensis.
+These were unearthed in the 4.4-million-year-old (Ma) deposits of the Afar region in Aramis, Ethiopia from 1992 to 1993, making them the oldest hominin remains at the time, surpassing Australopithecus afarensis.
 They initially classified it as Australopithecus ramidus, the species name deriving from the Afar language ramid "root".
 In 1995, they made a corrigendum recommending it be split off into a separate genus, Ardipithecus; the name stems from Afar ardi "ground" or "floor".
-The 4.4 million year old female ARA-VP 6/500 ("Ardi") is the most complete specimen.
+The 4.4-million-year-old female ARA-VP 6/500 ("Ardi") is the most complete specimen.

-Fossils from at least nine A. ramidus individuals at As Duma, Gona Western Margin, Afar, were unearthed from 1993 to 2003.
+Fossils from at least nine A. ramidus individuals at As Duma, in the Gona Western Margin, Afar, were unearthed from 1993 to 2003.
 The fossils were dated to between 4.32 and 4.51 million years ago.

-In 2001, 6.5–5.5 million year old fossils from the Middle Awash were classified as a subspecies of A. ramidus by Ethiopian paleoanthropologist Yohannes Haile-Selassie.
-In 2004, Haile-Selassie, Suwa, and White split it off into its own species, A. kadabba.
+In 2001, 6.5- to 5.5-million-year-old fossils from the Middle Awash were classified as a subspecies of A. ramidus by Ethiopian paleoanthropologist Yohannes Haile-Selassie.
+In 2004, Haile-Selassie, Suwa and White split it off into its own species, A. kadabba.
 A. kadabba is considered to have been the direct ancestor of A. ramidus, making Ardipithecus a chronospecies.